Contingent election: Electoral College overview

 In the United States, the president and vice president are indirectly elected by the Electoral College, which, since ratification of the Twenty-third Amendment in 1961, consists of presidential electors from the 50 states and the District of Columbia.
 The 538 electors that make up the Electoral College are directly elected by their respective states.
 Since the election of 1824, most states have chosen their electors on a statewide winner-take-all basis, based on the statewide popular vote on Election Day.
 Maine and Nebraska are the two exceptions, with both states allocating electors by congressional district.
 Although ballots list the names of the presidential and vice presidential candidates (who run together as a ticket), voters actually choose electors when they vote for president and vice president.
 The presidential electors in turn cast electoral votes for the two offices.
 Electors normally pledge to vote for their party's nominee, but some "faithless electors" have voted for other candidates.

-A candidate must receive an absolute majority of electoral votes (currently 270) to win the presidency or the vice presidency.
+A candidate must receive an absolute majority of electoral votes (270 since 1964) to win the presidency or the vice presidency.
 If no candidate receives a majority in the election for president or vice president, that election is determined via the contingency procedure in the 12th Amendment.
 In this case, the House chooses the president from among the top three presidential electoral vote-getters, and the Senate chooses the vice president from among the top two vice presidential electoral vote-getters.